warpdotdev/do-things/README.md

 ## Introduction

-Welcome to the Do More Things with Warp repository!
+Welcome to the Do Things with Warp repository!
 This is a community-driven collection of practical prompts and examples for [Warp's](https://warp.dev) Agent Mode, as well as [Warp Drive](https://docs.warp.dev/features/warp-drive) objects.

-These examples showcase how developers can leverage Warp's AI capabilities to streamline their workflow, automate tedious tasks, and solve common development challenges.
+These examples showcase how developers can leverage Warp's AI capabilities to optimize their workflow, automate tedious tasks, and solve common development challenges.

-Whether you're a seasoned developer or just getting started with Warp, these examples will help you discover new ways to enhance your terminal experience and boost your productivity.
+## Live Website

+Check out the live website at [dothings.warp.dev](https://dothings.warp.dev) to explore and discover new ways to use Warp.

+## Contributing Guidelines

+We welcome contributions from the community!
+Here's how you can contribute:

+### How to Submit New Objects

+1. **Create a new branch** for your contribution
+2. **Create a new entry** by:
+   - Copying [duplicate-me.yaml](https://github.com/warpdotdev/do-things/blob/main/public/objects/duplicate-me.yaml) to a new file with a descriptive name (e.g., `my-awesome-pack.yaml`)
+   - Fill in all the required fields following the template's comments
+   - Make sure to rename the file appropriately before committing
+3. **Ensure your entry is:**
+   - Clear and concise
+   - Provides a real-world use case
+   - Includes relevant tags
+   - Has appropriate attribution
+   - Has a valid Warp Drive link with public sharing enabled
+4. **Submit a pull request** to the main branch with a clear description of your object

+### Important Notes for Contributors

+- The Warp team will review all submissions
+- Make sure your Warp Drive object link has sharing turned on for "Anyone with the link can view".
+To do so, click "Share" on the object and change "Anyone with the link" to "Can View"
+- All submissions should be original content or properly attributed
+- We reserve the right to modify or reject submissions at our discretion

+---

-## Getting Started
+## Local Development

+If you'd like to contribute or run this project locally, here's how to get started:

 ### Prerequisites